 A notice is provided within 30 calendar days after the adverse action is taken.
 It includes the following:

 - UnitedHealthcare determined an adverse action is necessary, and the final action will be reported to the National Practitioner Data Bank, Healthcare Integrity and Protection Data Bank and appropriate state licensing board.

 - A description of and reason for the action.

 - Right to request an appeal in writing within 30 calendar days after receipt of the notice.
-Failure to file such request shall constitute a waiver of all right to the appeal process, unless such a right is provided under state law.
+Failure to file such request shall constitute a waiver of all rights to the appeal process, unless such a right is provided under state law.

-- A summary of the care provider’s or health care professional’s appeal rights provided
+- A summary of the care provider’s or health care professional’s appeal rights provided.

-The hearing panel will be comprised of at least three persons appointed by the UnitedHealthcare.
+The hearing panel will be comprised of at least three persons appointed by UnitedHealthcare.
 At least one person on the panel will have the same discipline or same specialty as the care provider under review.
 The panel may consist of more than three members, provided the number of clinical peers constitutes one-third or more of the total panel membership.

 The hearing panel will render a decision in a timely manner.
 Decisions will be provided in writing and include one of the following:

 - Provisional reinstatement with conditions set forth by us.